 • Must have a full time job, full time job offer starting in six months or another source of regular income

 Credible simplifies your personal loan search by letting you compare rates from top lenders in minutes.
 Check your rates today to see how much you qualify for.

 We recommend the lenders in the table above because we thoroughly evaluated them.
 However, our team also researched other institutions for people that want to consider all options before they begin the process of applying for a personal loan.
 You can find information on all lenders below.

 This is a peer-to-peer lending platform which means you borrow from other people, not a bank or financial institution.
-Prosper allows you to borrow up to $35,000 with interests rates ranging from 5.99 percent to 35.97 percent, and you can choose to pay over three or five years.
+Prosper allows you to borrow up to $35,000 and you can choose to pay over three or five years.

 This platform has been around for a while, and it has a solid track record.
 The downsides are that it can take a week or two to get your funds, and your credit rating must be fairly good (around 640).